-We receive multiple complaints about the lack of turnover of vehicles on various limited waiting bays where there is a 1, 2 or 4 hour no return restriction.
+We receive multiple complaints about the lack of parking enforcement on various limited waiting bays where there is a 1, 2 or 4 hour no return restriction.

 8. Do you support the principle that the Council undertake a review of all limited waiting bays with the vision to change the restrictions to something better suited to the location?